christrees/flutter-sheets/README.md

   - Run the patcher updater to finish updates [TC 20:23](https://youtu.be/mytdmyZNgsM?t=1223)
   - Should be good to go now frikn Apple sucks
 2. Install XCode via the AppStore
-  - should be a normal install
+  - should be a normal install via AppStore takes a LONG TIME
+  - Fire up XCode and accept stuff
+  - Quit XCode
 3. Install [Android Studio](https://developer.android.com/studio/) on Mac
-  - Download android-studio
+  - Download android-studio-ide.dmg
+  - Install Android Studio
+  - Fire up XCode and accept stuff

 ### Resources
 - [Learn How to Save Data from Flutter App to Google Sheets | Flutter Tutorial For Beginners](https://www.youtube.com/watch?v=x2CoecrzBCA)